A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Molecular Generation

 \textbf{Implementation details.} We adopt a representation alignment-based distillation \citep{yu2024representation} to existing diffusion-based molecular generative models, specifically GruM~\citep{jo2023graph}.
 We parameterize the denoising model of GruM with a four-layer Pairformer that outputs single and pair representations as hidden representations for denoising atom and bond types, respectively.

 We distill Boltz2 representations into GruM via representation alignment by training the denoising model to maximize the cosine similarity between its hidden representations of noisy molecules and the corresponding Boltz2 representations of clean molecules.
-We apply the alignment loss at the middle layer of the denoising model, aligning its single and pair representations with Boltz single and pair representations extracted as in \Cref{sec:admet}.
-Additional implementation details are provided in \Cref{appx:mol_gen_details}.
+We apply the alignment loss at the middle layer of the denoising model, aligning its single and pair representations with Boltz2.
+Implementation details are provided in \Cref{supp:molgen_details}.